shaunsmith/functionslab/5-Troubleshooting.md

 ### Log Capture

-> NOTE: When GA, Oracle Functions will be integrated with the OCI Logging
+> NOTE: In the future, Oracle Functions will be integrated with the OCI Logging
 > Service.
-Until then, the "syslog" functionality provided by open source Fn is
+Until then, logs can be captured and viewed via the "syslog"
-> the only option.
+> functionality provided by open source Fn.

-To see the logs we're going to have to capture them so that we can see what happens when the function fails.
-To capture logs you need to configure the `labapp-NNN` application with the URL of a syslog server.
-You can do this either when you create an app or after it's been created.
+To see what's happening when the function fails, we're going to have to capture its logs.
+To do so, we need to configure the `labapp-NNN` application with the URL of a syslog server.
+You can do this when you create an app, or you can update an existing app.

 When creating a new app using the `fn` CLI you can specify the URL using the `--syslog-url` option as in: